-Sen. Lindsay Williams and Rep. Frank Dermody attended.
+Sen. Lindsay Williams and Rep .
+Frank Dermody attended.
 Both povided supportive remarks about the comprehensive planning process and the plan's goals for community improvements.

-Residents at the second public meeting review a recreation resources map and note what facilities they use or would like to have.
+a recreation resources map and note what facilities they use or would like to have.